 Cotton farming in a wildlife corridor

 WWF is leading a project that we financially support.
 The project is located in the Chhindwara and Pandhurna districts in Madhya Pradesh and aims to work with smallholder cotton farmers to strengthen farming practices that help improve soil health, water retention and biodiversity.
 The project also supports livelihoods and protects a corridor for tigers and other wildlife in Satpura Pench, India.
-The first harvest season brought lower pest populations and lower costs compared to conventional farming.
-Read more in this case study.

 Developing a model for smallholder farming in Madhya Pradesh, India

-We have financially co-supported a project led by the Better Cotton Initiative and WWF India.
+We are financially co-supporting a project led by the Better Cotton Initiative and WWF India.
 The project is a multi-stakeholder initiative focused on alternative cotton farming practices located in the Warangal district of Telangana.
 It aims to develop an agricultural model for smallholder farms that relates to soil health, water retention and biodiversity and that can be replicated.
 It prioritises easy-to-adopt practices related to soil health, such as using organic compost and biological alternatives to synthetic chemicals to control unwanted fungus.

 Forest restoration and rattan production in Indonesia

 From 2023 to 2025, H&M Group financially supported a WWF-led project to restore and improve the quality of the existing forest, for example by enhancing species diversity, structure and ecological function, as well as improving rattan farmers’ livelihoods in Central Kalimantan.
 Rattan is a fast-growing, climbing palm which is commonly used to make furniture, baskets and home décor.
 Through the project, 160 households worked with a WWF field team to plant more than 50,000 trees across 350 hectares of degraded forest.
 The trees planted include a mix of endemic trees, fruit trees and rattan species.
-The fruit trees provide a food and income source for the local villagers, while rattan can be sold for furniture and woven product production.
+The fruit trees provide a food and income source for the local villagers, while rattan can be sold for furniture and production of woven products.

 Supporting sheep farmers in Argentina